robromano/django-adminrestrict/README.rst

         'adminrestrict.middleware.AdminPagesRestrictMiddleware',
     )

 Run ``python manage.py syncdb``.
 This creates the appropriate tables in your database that are necessary for operation.

+IMPORTANT: When the package is configured in your project, an empty table called `AllowedIP` will be created in your database.
+If this table is empty or has one record with a "*" the package will not restrict any IPs.
+If you want to add specific restrictions please go to the next section.

 Usage
 =====

-Using ``django-adminstrict`` is extremely simple.
+Using ``django-adminrestrict`` is extremely simple.
 Once you install the application and the middleware, all you need to do is update the allowed IP addresses `AllowedIP` section of the admin pages.

 Adding allowed IP addresses